JetBrains/intellij-sdk-docs/topics/appendix/tools/gradle_intellij_plugin/tools_gradle_intellij_plugin.md

 ### runIdeForUiTests
 {#tasks-runideforuitests}

-Runs the IDE instance with the developed plugin and robot-server installed and ready for UI testing.
+Run the IDE instance with the developed plugin and robot-server installed and ready for UI testing.

 See [intellij-ui-test-robot](https://github.com/JetBrains/intellij-ui-test-robot) project.